 There is currently no national multi-agency guideline which considers children who may have been harmed by parents/carers fabricating or inducing illness in the child.

-In making a referral, the harm should always be defined.
-It may include physical abuse, emotional abuse, neglect or impairment of health or development.
-The harm should not be described just as ‘FII’.
+These guidelines emphasise that FII is not a form of child maltreatment and, in making a referral and other multi-agency working, the harm should always be considered and defined.
+This harm may include physical abuse, emotional abuse, neglect or impairment of health or development.

-- Child Maltreatment: when to suspect maltreatment in under 18s
+- NICE guidance: Child Maltreatment: when to suspect maltreatment in under 18s

-- Perplexing Presentations (PP) / Fabricated or Induced Illness (FII) in Children RCPCH guidance
+- RCPCH guidance: Perplexing Presentations (PP) / Fabricated or Induced Illness (FII) in Children RCPCH guidance

 The full guidance can be found in the HIPS FII guidance